 Quite simply Benton County offers some of the best bicycle, pedestrian, and trails in the state–and in the country.
 That’s according to MoBikeFed, the League of American Bicyclists and the Alliance for Biking and Walking, who have visited our trails system and bicycle and pedestrian facilities.

-We have a mountain biking park, a park and trail system in Warsaw’s downtown harbor area, levee and riverfront trails and connecting both sides of the river is a bike/ped Swinging Bridge.
+We have a mountain bike and hiking park, a park and trail system in Warsaw’s downtown harbor area, levee and riverfront trails and connecting both sides of the river is the Joe Dice Swinging Bridge.